-For more information, visit the Drexel University MS in Education Improvement and Transformation (https://drexel.edu/soe/academics/ graduate/education-improvement-and-transformation/) webpage.
+For more information, visit the Drexel University MS in Education Improvement and Transformation (https://drexel.edu/soe/academics/graduate/ education-improvement-and-transformation/) webpage.

-The Master of Science in Education Improvement and Transformation program is comprised of 15 courses.
-The core of the program is made up of four professional development concentrations in strategic education improvement areas and topics for 36.0 credits.
+The core of the Master of Science in Education Improvement and Transformation program is made up of three professional development concentrations in strategic education improvement areas and topics.